pranavbala3/Furtographer/README.md

 docker-compose --file docker-compose.yml down
 ```

-### To Run
+### Step 6: Launch the app:
-(make sure running from an app that has or can have access to your systems camera)
+(make sure running from an app that has or can have access to your systems camera), then run the following command.
 ```
 python app.py
 ```

-## For Training and Predicting
+In the console a link will appear to run this app that you can paste into your browser.

+## If you are interested in viewing the Deep Learning model we used for Training and Predicting…

 1. Download datasets: